raedsoliman/HelloWorld/README.md

-Hello World Example
-Testing deployment on CSP
+# Hello World example for testing deployment on CSP